 - No region is safe from flooding.
-All 50 states are subject to flash floods. - Floods are the most widespread natural disaster aside from wildfires.
-90 percent of all U.S. natural disasters declared by the President involve some sort of flooding. - Communities particularly at risk are those located in low-lying areas, near water, or downstream from a dam. - Based on Floodsmart.gov, a 2,000 square foot home undergoing 12" of water damage could cost more than \$52,220. - Since flood damage is almost never covered by homeowners insurance, flood insurance is important for people living in high-risk flood zones.
+All 50 states are subject to flash floods.
+Some floods develop slowly, and some can build in just a few minutes. - Floods are the most widespread natural disaster aside from wildfires.
+90 percent of all U.S. natural disasters declared by the President involve some sort of flooding. - Based on Floodsmart.gov, a 2,000 square foot home undergoing 12" of water damage could cost more than \$52,220.